History of Saskatoon: Early history

 The Qu'Appelle, Long Lake and Saskatchewan Railway reached Saskatoon in 1890 and crossed the South Saskatchewan River where the Senator Sid Buckwold Bridge now stands, causing a boom in development on the west side of the river.

 20th century

-From the end of the North-West Rebellion in 1895 to 1913, Saskatoon was a "boomtown" that saw exponential population growth.
-The main contributing factors of the exponential growth includes the establishment of a temperance settlement in the area during the late 19th century; an economic surge created by the Barr colonists 1903; the city becoming western Canada's railway network hub, and the establishment of the University of Saskatchewan in the city.
+From the end of the North-West Rebellion in 1895 to 1913, Saskatoon was a "boom town" that saw large population growth.
+The main contributing factors of the growth include the establishment of a temperance settlement in the area during the late 19th century, an economic surge created by the Barr colonists 1903, the city becoming a railway network hub, and the establishment of the University of Saskatchewan in the city.

 In 1901, Saskatoon's population hit 113.
 A third settlement, Riversdale, also began just southwest of Saskatoon.
 1903 saw an economic boom for Saskatoon with the encampment of Barr colonists on their way to the Brittania colony.
 A town charter for the west side of the river was obtained in 1903; Nutana became a village in the same year.